 Video of the Day

-If you want to make your own Christmas cards, there are plenty of ways to do so online.
-Some such sites don't charge for some types of cards.
-Even if you pay a nominal fee, it will almost certainly be less than purchasing paper cards and paying for stamps.
+If you want to make your own Christmas greeting cards, there are plenty of ways to do so online.
+Some websites don't charge for some types of cards.
+Even if you pay a nominal fee, it will almost certainly be less than purchasing paper cards and paying for postage stamps.

-This is doubly true in 2021; the USPS imposed a temporary price increase from October 3 until December 26, 2021.
-During this time, the price of a regular postage stamp is 58 cents, not 55.
-With an online card, you also don't have to worry about how long your cards will take to arrive, since email greeting cards arrive immediately.
+This is doubly true as of 2021, when the USPS imposed a temporary price increase from October 3 until December 26 of that year.
+During this time, the price of a regular postage stamp increased to 58 cents from 55 cents.
+With an online card, you also don't have to worry about how long your cards will take to arrive, since online Christmas cards arrive immediately.

 Websites like Got Free Ecards offer free cards, but most of these provide simpler designs.
 Some, like Blue Mountain, offer a trial subscription if you want to try their services before committing.

 When you join a fee-based email greeting card provider with a free trial, it may require your credit card information.
-It is important to write down the last date of the free trial, so you can cancel; otherwise, your card will be charged.
-It can be nice to be a subscriber however, as some services like this allow you to make unlimited electronic Christmas cards and other cards for specified amounts of time.
+It is important to write down the last date of the free trial so you remember to cancel; otherwise, your card will be charged for the subscription.
+It can be nice for be a subscriber, however, as some services like this allow you to make unlimited electronic Christmas cards and other cards for specified amounts of time.

 The Christian company DaySpring is in the business of religious greeting cards, and besides Christmas designs, it offers cards for anniversaries, birthdays and other life events, all focusing on thankfulness.
 You cannot customize these cards, but they are free.

 There's also Culture Greetings, a Black-owned business that offers cards with diverse themes.
-You can personalize these with a script-like font that makes the cards look as if you actually signed them.
+You can create your own personalized Christmas card with this service, using a script-like font that makes the cards look as if you actually signed them.
 Culture Greetings will print and mail the cards for you, if you like.
 The company will also include gifts if you choose that option.